Fix the File Type is Not Permitted error

 Next up, let’s look at creating custom file types for files that aren’t on the preset list.

-If the file type you want to upload isn’t listed in the File Upload Types plugin, you can add it as a custom file type easily.
-To do this, you’ll need to know the MIME type for the file.
+If the file type you want to upload isn’t listed in the File Upload Types plugin, you can add it as a custom entry.
+You should also use a custom entry if you see the error, This file was not uploaded.
+File type not allowed.

-In this example, let’s add the .heif file format so users can upload smartphone images to your WordPress site.
+In this example, we’ll add the .heif file format so users can upload smartphone images to your WordPress site.

 Add custom MIME type to fix file type is not allowed error